 Simple, delightful, and perfect for an autumn meal, the apple cider mimosa is a cocktail you will want to share with everyone.
 The recipe is a sparkling rendition of spiked apple cider that pairs just as well with seasonal brunch dishes as it does with extraordinary fall desserts.

-Like all mimosas, it's best to keep things simple, so you'll only need three ingredients to make this drink.
-The base is a lovely combination of pear vodka and apple cider, which are topped with your favorite sparkling wine.
+Like all mimosas, it's best to keep things simple, so you only need three ingredients to make this drink.
+The base is a lovely combination of pear vodka and apple cider, which is topped with your favorite sparkling wine.
 The apple garnish and cinnamon sugar rim complete the look and give you a little spiced, fruity sweetness to enjoy while you drink with friends and family.

 - 1 1/2 ounces pear vodka

 - 1 1/2 ounce apple cider

 - 4 to 5 ounces Champagne (or sparkling wine)

 Begin by rimming a glass with cinnamon sugar: On a small plate, mix together 1 part ground cinnamon and 2 parts white sugar until it is a uniformly brown.
 Rub a lime wedge or apple slice around the rim of a Champagne flute to wet it.
 Slowly roll the rim in the cinnamon sugar until the entire rim is coated.
 Tap off any excess sugar.

 Pour the vodka and apple cider into the prepared glass.

 Fill the glass with Champagne or sparkling wine.

 Garnish with an apple slice.
 To prevent the flesh from browning due to oxidation, dip the fruit in lemon juice first.